irnlogic/tiny/kubernetes/README.md

  kubectl create -f frontend-service.yaml
 ```

-Deployments and services will be created in a few minutes including a oadbalancer service for frontend.
+Deployments and services will be created in a few minutes including a loadbalancer service for frontend.

 Now list services you deployed in Kubernetes
 ```